top of page

 A hand using a scoring tool on white cardstock to create evenly spaced embossed lines on a scoreboard.

 Place a piece of heavy cardstock on top of the scoreboard.
-You can keep the paper straight so the embossed lines are parallel to the edge or you can turn the paper at an angle for horizontal lines.
+You can keep the paper straight for parallel embossed lines or turn it at an angle for horizontal lines.

 Ruler & Bone Folder (or Stylus, Empty Pen)

-🔹 Place your cardstock on a self-healing mat, a mouse pad, or a stack of paper for a bit of cushion.
+🔹 Place your cardstock on a self-healing mat, mouse pad, or stack of paper for cushion.

 🔹 Use a ruler to guide your lines and press down with:

-💡 Tip: If your ruler tends to slip, use washi tape or painter’s tape to hold it in place while scoring.
+💡 Tip: If your ruler slips, use washi tape or painter’s tape to hold it in place while scoring.

 White cardstock with a full embossed grid pattern, ready for inking.

-You can rotate the paper to make a perfect grid like above or get creative with this part too.
+You can rotate the paper to make a perfect grid or let your creativity shine.

 A hand applying green ink over embossed grid lines on cardstock using a small ink pad.

-Gently run an ink pad across the cardstock so the lines appear white due to the ink not getting in them.
+Gently run an ink pad across the cardstock.
+The embossed lines will appear white, as the ink won't fill them.

-I chose to use two different colors on my paper using archival ink:
+I chose two colors on my paper using archival ink:

 A finished mixed media background with an embossed grid, colored with green and brown archival inks.